- Course 1: How to Be Hate Free

 Find Your Help Groups

 Never let the influences of hate make you feel powerless or void of hope.
 Find your support group or groups and get involved.
 There are many active groups who are involved with helping those who may feel endangered or threatened by the influences of hate.
 There are also many active groups that can help you find hope, provide support and help.
 You never have to feel alone or helpless.
+Never give up hope.
 You are never alone.

 Some bullies are very creative at making you to feel powerless, and leaving you feeling boxed in with no place to turn.
 In some cases, anything you try to do to resolve the issue will lead to further consequences or embarrassment.
 You may not always be in a position to convince the leadership at your job, school or online community to do something about “hate” related instances that are effecting your ability to function properly.
 Moving or relocating to an institution that does not endorse hateful behavior is a healthy option but unfortunately it isn’t always a convenient one.
 In the case where relocating is not an option, the best way to take charge of the situation is to make it your cause.